caidanw/caidanw.github.io/_posts/2019-10-23-organizing-naming-rules-conventions.md

 Organize the names we give to our variables, methods, classes, arguments, and packages by following some simple rules (longer descriptions at the bottom).

-**NOTE: I refer to any coding objects (variable, class, method, etc.) that would be given a name as an "entity" to reduce redundancy.**

 ### Rules

 - The name should fully reveal the intent of its use.